alexmelocco/alex_melocco/ClientServer Socket Program/README.md

 See [Server.py](server.py) and [Client.py](client.py) for the two programs.

 Note: all of the other accompanying files are either logs generated in testing (the server has a logging system) or video files (to test UDP transfer of videO)

+Logging in:
+Please enter login information into [Credentials.txt](credentials.txt).
+The format is pretty self evident.